Stone Commutator Lattices and Baer Rings: Introduction

 \section{Introduction}

 We shall refer to \cite[Theorem $1$]{dav} as {\em Davey`s Theorem}.
-Given an arbitrary infinite cardinality $m$, Davey`s Theorem provides a characterization for $m$--Stone bounded distributive lattices: those bounded distributive lattices with the property that the annihilators of their subsets of cardinality at most $m$ are principal ideals generated by elements of their Boolean center.
-Commutator lattices with certain properties, in particular congruence lattices of semiprime algebras from semi--degenerate congruence--modular varieties, satisfy the equivalences from Davey`s Theorem; moreover, changing the cardinalities in those equivalent conditions produces more properties equivalent to those conditions; furthermore, by restricting the values of these cardinalities, we obtain a generalization of this equivalence result to a generalization of commutator lattices.
-We are proving this by transferring Davey`s Theorem from bounded distributive lattices to such commutator lattices through a certain lattice morphism and using the fact that the codomain of that morphism is a frame, then from the ideal lattices of commutative unitary rings to such rings.
+Given an arbitrary infinite cardinality $\kappa $, Davey`s Theorem provides a characterization for $\kappa $--Stone bounded distributive lattices: those bounded distributive lattices with the property that the annihilators of their subsets of cardinality at most $\kappa $ are principal ideals generated by elements from their Boolean center.

+It turns out that commutator lattices with certain properties, in particular congruence lattices of semiprime algebras from semi--degenerate con\-gru\-ence--modular varieties, satisfy the equivalences from Davey`s Theorem; moreover, changing the cardinalities in those equivalent conditions to any nonzero value produces more properties equivalent to those conditions; furthermore, by restricting the values of these cardinalities, we obtain a generalization of this equivalence result to a generalization of commutator lattices.

+To prove this, we first transfer Davey`s Theorem to bounded lattices from certain quotients of theirs which are distributive, or frames, or a generalization of frames, and then apply this transfer to commutator lattices satisfying certain conditions and a certain quotient of such commutator lattices.

+Then we apply the previous result to the ideal lattices of commutative unitary rings, from which we transfer this result to the elements of these rings.